Support Healthy Youth

 Youth who are using addictive nicotine products may use only one type of commercial tobacco products, or multiple products.

-The graphs above are snapshots of survey data collected from the WA Healthy Youth Survey.
+The graphs above are snapshots of survey data collected from the WA Healthy Youth Survey (HYS).
 Visit the Healthy Youth Survey* website to generate fact sheets on a variety of topics, divided by grade, state/county, year, and other factors and to view the Data Dashboard.
+Some of the charts shown above reflect HYS data analysis by the WA State Department of Health.

 Preventing Initiation